SkimJazz/CA_T1A1_workbook/readme.md

 The data type ```string``` is a string of characters that are created with double quotes.
-The ```string``` data type is useful for Subscripting, which is a method used for pulling out a particular element from a string.
+The ```string``` data type is useful for Subscripting, which is a method used for pulling out a particular elements from a string.
 <br>

 Here are two examples of ```string``` Subscripting: